| Looking back to the history of Zen, we can

 built (together with his disciples) La Gendronnière as a temporary

 practice place for hundreds of his disciples from all over Europe.
+In a time in which nationalistic tendencies

 grow all over Europe, the existence of an international sangha is